-It is so easy that you may not go back to traditional gathering methods once you have tried this even once!
+Gathering with clear elastic is so easy that you may not go back to traditional gathering methods once you have tried this even once!

-- 1/4 inch (6mm) wide clear elastic.
-(3/8 inch will work too but it is often firmer so doesn’t give the same result.)
+- ¼ inch (6mm) wide clear elastic. (⅜ inch will work, too, but it is often firmer, so doesn’t give the same result.)

 Cut a piece of elastic to the finished length your fabric will be gathered to.
 For example, if you are adding a ruffle or skirt to a bodice, you will cut the elastic to the circumference of the bodice.

 Stretch your elastic out a few times and double check the length.
 Cut a little off if necessary.